Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 2, 6, and 7 approximately one time.

 #### Document Result(s):
-1. Any dummy data created to fullfill the test's requirments.
+1. If any recipe dummy data was created to fullfill the test's requirments, record:
+    + The name(s) of all of the recipe(s) created and the username of the account used to create the recipe(s).
+1. If any pagination has bad UX, record:
-1. The test name, recipe name, **Featured Ingredient**, screen resolution, browser/device, page (**All_Recipes** or **Recipe_List**), and pagination number if any pagination has bad UX.
+    + The test name, recipe name, **Featured Ingredient**, screen resolution, browser/device, page (**All_Recipes** or **Recipe_List**), and pagination number.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Recipe Upload